 Having the original seller disclosures may be helpful as well.
 This disclosure includes material facts, lead-based paint disclosures, and other warranties, guarantees or disclosures the seller provides.

 Beyond the documentation from when you purchased the house, you will want to keep a file containing documentation of ongoing maintenance and repairs you performed.
 This is even more necessary for large repairs, such as roof or foundation repairs.
+If you also had annual home maintenance inspections performed, include copies of those reports as well.

 If you filed an insurance claim for any of the repairs, keep copies of those records as well.